 Through land conservation, research, species monitoring, captive breeding, and reintroduction programs for the eastern indigo snake and striped newt.

-One of the cornerstones of our conservation efforts is the Orianne Center for Indigo Conservation (OCIC), a cutting edge conservation facility built specifically for the propagation of the Eastern Indigo Snake.
+One of the cornerstones of our conservation efforts is the Orianne Center for Indigo Conservation (OCIC), a cutting edge conservation facility built by The Orianne Society, specifically for the propagation of the Eastern Indigo Snake.

-Opened in January of 2012, and operated by the Central Florida Zoological Society, Inc. since 2014, the OCIC maintains a colony of over 100 indigo snakes for the purpose of reproduction and reintroduction programs.
+In 2014, the Central Florida Zoological Society, Inc. partnered with The Orianne Society to operate the facility and currently maintains a colony of over 100 indigo snakes for the purpose of reproduction and reintroduction programs.

-Since opening the facility in east Lake County, the Center has hatched over 160 indigo snakes, and has released over 100 indigo snakes in Conecuh National Forest in Alabama.
-In addition, the OCIC has recently been approved to release indigos at an additional site in the Apalachicola Bluffs and Ravines Preserve in Florida.
+Since opening the facility in east Lake County, the Center has hatched over 250 indigo snakes, and has aided in the release of over 100 indigo snakes in Conecuh National Forest in Alabama.
+In addition, the OCIC has established a second release site at The Nature Conservancy’s Apalachicola Bluffs and Ravines Preserve in Florida.

 You can support OCIC’s conservation efforts through the “Adopt an Indigo” program or by making a donation.
 Gifts are tax deductible to the fullest extent allowed by law and go directly to the programs at the Orianne Center for Indigo Conservation.